CrowsOfWar/AvatarMod-Docs/classes/bender.rst

 BenderInfo allows you to identify Benders (either players or mobs) by using their UUID.
 It can be used both on the server and client.

+Internally, BenderInfo uses several subclasses to simplify implementation.
+Therefore, you cannot instantiate a BenderInfo directly.
+There are several ways to get a BenderInfo object:
+- :code:`Bender#getInfo()` - get BenderInfo about a particular bender
+- :code:`BenderInfo#get(EntityLivingBase entity)`  - get BenderInfo for a particular entity, provided that it is a Bender
+- :code:`BenderInfo#readFromBytes(ByteBuf) or BenderInfo#readFromNbt(NBTTagCompound)` - read BenderInfo from disk or network.
+There are also writing methods that you can call once you have a BenderInfo instance.
+- :code:`BenderInfo#get(boolean player, UUID id)` - get BenderInfo using your own parameters.
+This isn't recommended as there are simpler ways to do it (see above)

 - BenderInfo finds the Bender by iterating through the world's loaded entities, and creating a new bender object off of that player
 - In the case of players, uses `account's UUID <account-uuids.html>`_
 - In the case of mobs, uses its randomly generated UUID